danbev/learning-iot/doc/bluetooth.md

 Secure Simple Pairing uses SHA-256, HMAC-SHA-256 and P-192 elliptic curve.
 LE Legacy Pairing used AES-CCM

+## Security

+### Temporary Key (TK)
+This is a key used during pairing and its value depends on the pairing method in use.

+### Short Term Key (STK)
+This key is used for encryption when two devices pair for the first time and is generated using 3 pieces of information, the TK, the Srand value which comes from the peripheral/slave, and the Mran which comes from the central/master.

+### Long Term Key (LTK)
+This key is distributed once the inital pairing procedure has encrypted the connection.

+### Identity Resolving Key (IRK)
+A peer devices identity can be used to track the user of the device and this is a measure to avoid such tracking.
+This works by changing this device address so tracking is not possible but to resolve a random device address to a real address this key is used.
+TODO: explain how this works.

+### Connection Signature Resolving Key (CSRK)
+Used for signature verification to authenticate the sender of a message.

 ### AES/CCM (Counter with CBC-MAC)
 Recall that Advanced Encryption Standard (AES) is a symmetric encryption method